redstone-finance/redstone-docs/docs/get-started/models/redstone-classic.md

 Additionally, if the protocol wants to be 100% compatible with the Chainlink PriceFeed architecture, it's possible to deploy additional [PriceFeed](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/on-chain-relayer/contracts/price-feeds/PriceFeedBase.sol) contracts to mimic this solution.

-### Example of usage
+## Implementation Steps

-Price from RedStone can be obtained in multiple way.
-Here are examples how to read data feeds:
+There are multiple methods to implement RedStone's price feeds.
+Below are are examples how to read data feeds.

-#### Solidity
+### Solidity

-Read price from Price Feed contract
+#### Read price from Price Feed contract

 ```
 // SPDX-License-Identifier: BUSL-1.1